Announcement

 Join the Google group to connect with the community!

 We provide a default CPU queue for small jobs (typically for result submission competitions).
 For code submission, organizers are expected to provide their own queue, see instructions.
+The execution time is currently capped at 20 minutes on the default public queue.

 Get Started